 If using whole spices, pulverize the oregano, pepper, cumin and cloves in a spice grinder or mortar, then transfer the ground spices to a food processor or blender, along with the drained chiles and the garlic.
 Measure in the broth and process to a smooth puree, scraping and stirring every few seconds.
 (If you’re using a blender and the mixture just won’t move through the blades, add more broth, a little at a time, until everything is moving, but still as thick as possible.
 Not only is a watery marinade uninteresting, but the pureeing capabilities of the blender are much reduced when too much liquid is added.)
 With a rubber spatula, work the puree through a medium-mesh strainer into a bowl; discard the skins and seeds that remain behind in the strainer.
 Taste (it’ll have a rough, raw edge to it), then season with salt.

 In a large, heavy skillet or Dutch oven filmed with oil or bacon drippings, fry the meat and onions over medium-high heat, until nicely browned; drain off most of the fat.
-Add a full recipe of the ancho seasoning, stir for several minutes to temper the raw flavor, then stir in enough water or beef broth so that everything’s floating freely.
+Add a full recipe of the ancho seasoning, stir for several minutes to temper the raw flavor.
 Partially cover and simmer gently for an hour, until it looks like chili; season with salt and a touch of sugar.
-If you like a less intense flavor, add 1 cup or so of blended canned tomato along with the broth or water.
-For a thicker chili, mix together a little masa harina and water, then, whisk it into the chili during the last few minutes of simmering.
-Just before serving, stirring in the cooked beans.
+If you like a less intense flavor, add 1 cup or so of blended canned tomato along with the broth.
+Mix together masa harina and a little bit of water, then whisk it into the chili during the last few minutes of simmering.
+Just before serving, stir in the cooked beans.
 Continue cooking until the beans are warmed through.